Tikhon Dzyadko: Political position

+On October 14, 2022, Russian Ministry of Justice included Dzyadko in its "foreign agents" list.

+A criminal case was opened against Dzyadko for disseminating false information under the wartime censorship law.
+On October 7, 2025, Dzyadko was added to Rosfinmonitoring's list of terrorists and extremists.

 Family

-Tikhon's father, Dzyadko Viktor Mikhailovich (1955—2020), was a programmer, Soviet human rights activist and artist.
+Tikhon's father, Dzyadko Viktor Mikhailovich (1955–2020), was a programmer, Soviet human rights activist and artist.
 His mother is a journalist and human rights activist.
 He has two brothers, Philipp and Timofey.
+He has two children from a previous marriage.

 Dzyadko is married to journalist Ekaterina Kotrikadze.
 They have a son, Maxim.